 Beer branding, the battle for market share

-Branding as a way to clear out the clutter
+Beer branding as a way to clear out the clutter

-Beer branding has never been keener.
+Interest in beer branding has never been keener.
 Marketers in every beverage category are struggling to create even the thinnest shred of product differentiation in a mind-numbing field of brands.

 It’s time to take stock as beverage brand managers grapple to identify and claim a distinctive spot in the minds of beverage consumers.
 Have we crossed the line into a marketing paradox?
-Where competitive brands’ attempts to be different are all starting to look the same?
+Are competitive brands’ attempts to be different are all starting to look the same?
 Branding beer is actually out of control.

 But suds advertising and promotion provides a ready opportunity to examine the possibility of “pseudo-differentiation.”